 Jasco 1500 Spectropolarimeter

-The Jasco 1500 Spectropolarimeter (circular dichroism instrument) is housed in Dr. Ellen W. Moomaw’s Lab.
-All questions, training & scheduling inquiries, should be coordinated with her.
+All Jasco 1500 Spectropolarimeter (circular dichroism instrument) questions, training & scheduling inquiries, should be coordinated with Thomas Leeper.

 Circular dichroism (CD) is well known as a powerful probe of molecular conformations.
 It is a manifestation of the optical activity of chiral chromophores.
 CD can be used to measure the optical properties of small molecules.
 Another good use of CD in biochemistry is the estimation of secondary structure in proteins.
 This is possible because the CD of the peptide bond region absorbance is highly sensitive to the Ramachandran angles of amino acid residues, allowing clean discrimination between well-defined structural features such as alpha helices and beta strands, which have different and well defined Ramachandran stability valleys.
 This is not the case for conformations lumped together as ‘random coil.’
 Hence CD as a measure of secondary structure is typically descriptive rather than quantitatively accurate, although reasonable estimates of alpha helical and beta sheet content can be made.